mjavason/NodeJS-Template-Generator/templates/typescript-sfa/README.md

 # Typescript-SF-Template-App

 This is a single file TypeScript template app for faster idea testing and prototyping.
-It contains tests, swagger documentation, one demo root API call, basic async error handling, one demo axios call, and .env support.
+It contains tests, one demo root API call, basic async error handling, one demo axios call, and .env support.

 **Prerequisites**